Connect to care

 A lung disease or lung cancer diagnosis can be isolating and the emotions you experience can affect your overall wellbeing.
 Connecting with someone who understands what you are going through can make all the difference.
 Lung Foundation Australia offers a range of peer support programs and groups that can connect you with others who share a similar lived experience.
 Programs include online, face-to-face or telephone support groups across a range of lung conditions.

-Complete the form below to connect with a peer support service.Connect with peer support
+Complete the form below to connect with a peer support service.Join our Peer Support Program

 Regular exercise is an important part of managing a lung condition as it helps you to maintain fitness and strength, improve your overall wellbeing and reduce symptoms such as breathlessness.
 While many exercise programs are closed due to the COVID-19 pandemic, our Information and Support Team can help you find a program for when gyms reopen.
 In the meantime, we can connect you with resources to start your exercise journey at home.

-For more information about exercising with a lung disease, complete the form below.Learn about exercising with a lung disease
+For more information about exercising with a lung disease, complete the form below.Find out more about exercising with a lung condition

 Information and Support Centre

 Our friendly team is available 8.30am-4.30pm (AEST) Monday to Friday to help answer your questions and connect you with resources and support services.
-Freecall 1800 654 301 (option 3) or complete the form below.Contact our Information and Support Centre
+Freecall 1800 654 301 (option 3) or complete the form below.Complete the Connect to Care form

 Live Well, Breathe Better Webinar Series